Fall 2014 Enrollment

 UTC consistently named a Military Friendly School, ranking in the top 15 percent of all colleges, universities, and trade schools nationwide for veterans.

 At The University of Tennessee at Chattanooga, the faculty knows that education doesn’t just happen in the classroom.
-Students have ample opportunity to participate in co-ops, internships, study abroad and serve and interact with the community.
+Students have ample opportunity to participate in co-ops, internships and study abroad, and serve and interact with the community.
 Because of its role as a community-engaged metropolitan university, the University received recognition from the prestigious Carnegie Foundation for the Advancement of Teaching.
 Students are encouraged to develop creative and critical thinking skills through programs such as Think Achieve, a comprehensive quality enhancement program.

 Stretching beyond the traditional classroom, UTC encompasses the entire community as a learning laboratory, and students have a variety of opportunities for experiential learning.
 Strong relationships with the Chattanooga community allow for numerous cooperative educational, internship, volunteer, clinical, and other experiential learning opportunities as well as applied research and professional efforts.